LAB414-TEAM/LAB414_HPCDLL_Website/tool/README.md

 ## Tool

 > This tool can using for web.
-> The Excel format according to example_format.xlsx
+> The Excel format according to example_format.xlsx.

 #### Excel to Json